-We have listed few great gaming laptops and best laptop brands already.
-If you are looking to build your new PC and don’t have time or you can’t research the different benchmarks for different CPUs you want to select for your new PC, we have you covered with this list of the best gaming CPUs available on Amazon in 2016 and AMD vs Intel processor types for gaming.
+We have listed a few great gaming laptops and best laptop brands already.
+If you are looking to build your new PC and don’t have the time or you can’t research the different benchmarks for different CPUs you want to select for your new PC, we have you covered with this list of the best gaming CPUs available on Amazon and AMD vs Intel processor types for gaming.
 Following are the top 10 best CPUs for gaming from Amazon:

 Entry Level Best CPU For Gaming

 The AMD Athlon X4 860K may be the best budget CPU for gaming and at such a price, it gives quite a performance.
 With 2 cores (4 threads) and a clock speed of 3.75GHz, it surpasses the performance of Intel’s Pentium processors, which are a little pricier than this one with slower clock speeds.
 The AMD Athlon X4 860K does not have integrated graphics, which brings its price down under $100 and when you buy this, you can save money for a very nice cooler and a very good graphics card to get really nice gaming performance.
 We cannot guarantee if this processor can work for you at a long stretch, so you may need to change it after a few years for a higher performance model.